[PATCH] openssl: enable SSL_MODE_RELEASE_BUFFERS if available

 I think it's OK to commit this w/o writing a test. :)

-#3 Updated by Anonymous almost 4 years ago
+#3 Updated by Anonymous over 4 years ago

 - Status changed from Assigned to Closed